younhash/Shoewear/README.md

 - Database creation with 3 seeded tables
 - Endpoint working from the backend
 - Render data from api
-- Queries code working at the frontend
+- CRUD queries code working at the frontend
 - All nine components created and working
 - Style
 - Deployment